 Animal movement

 For a few years now I have been exploring the parallels between metacommunity ecology and disease ecology, to understand pathogen communities and multi-host diseases.
-I have garnered a lot of experience with metacommunity theory, and I'm slowly making my way into linking this back to diseases, particularly avian malaria.
+I have garnered a lot of experience with metacommunity theory and joint species distribution models, as we published this paper.
+I'm currently leading a follow up on that work that explores the effects of variance in dispersal across species and tests the ability of JSDMs to pick up on those differences.

 Decision Science